-If a family has a change in financial circumstances mid-year, they must apprise the business office as soon as possible.
+If a family has a change in financial circumstances at any point in the year, they must apprise the business office as soon as possible.
 A written letter from the family explaining the changes may be required.
 The committee will review the circumstances and may adjust payment plans and tuition obligations as appropriate.